charted-co/charted/README.md

 to install dependencies.
 After that you will be able to run `npm start`.
 This will start a server at localhost:3000.

+If you install [Watchman](https://facebook.github.io/watchman/), you can run bin/watch to automatically recompile whenever you change JavaScript or LESS files.

 ### On Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/mikesall/charted)